Surf-NeRF: Surface Regularised Neural Radiance Fields: Method

 We adapt a deterministic sampling scheme on the sphere~\cite{frisch2023vmf_sampling} to produce uniformly distributed points used in both regularisation batches.
 Samples drawn from a von Mises-Fischer distribution with concentration parameter $\kappa=0$ are uniformly distributed on the unit 2-sphere $\mathbf{S}^2\subset \mathbb{R}^3$.
 We sample this distribution deterministically using a Fibonacci-Kronecker lattice as proposed by~\cite{frisch2023vmf_sampling} for $N$ samples.
 This is partitioned into $\log_2 N$ shells sampling the unit ball.
 Similar to the unscented sampling presented in ZipNeRF~\cite{Barron_2023_ICCV}, we apply a random rotation~\cite{avro1992fast} to these samples during training to avoid any bias from the orientation of the sampling scheme, arriving at samples $\vb{p}$.
 Further details are provided in the supplementary material.

-To produce virtual rays which can be cast during training, we use our sphere samples to define directions $\vb{d}_s = \vu{p}$, origins $\vb{o}_s$ and covariances $\vb{\Sigma}_s$ to construct new conical frusta.
+We construct both batches of samples from virtual rays passing through this sphere centred at the surface.
+The points $p$ define directions $\vb{d}_s = \vu{p}$, origins $\vb{o}_s$ and covariances $\vb{\Sigma}_s$ to construct new conical frusta.
 The origins and covariances for these rays,

 are defined by the rotation matrix $\vb{R}_s$ which rotates the original ray direction $\vb{d}$ to each $\vb{d}_s$.
-This results in $N$ rays at the same distance to the surface as the original ray, with MipNeRF gaussians~\cite{barron2022mip} aligned along ray directions.
+This results in $N$ rays at the same distance to the surface as the original ray, with MipNeRF Gaussians~\cite{barron2022mip} aligned along ray directions.

-We use these new virtual rays to produce two batches, querying the density field $\tau$ in the local 3D region of the surface at $\vb{x}_\star$ and the distribution of view-dependent colours $\vb{c}_s$ through a range of viewing angles.
-We refer to these as the \textit{spatial} and \textit{directional} batches.
-Below we outline the locations $\vb{x}$, and directions $\vb{d}$ through which we sample the NeRF in these batches.
-We also visually depict our sampling schemes in Figure~\ref{fig:sample_comparison}.
+Using these virtual rays, we construct sampling batches at positions $\vb{x}$, and directions $\vb{d}$ to employ surface light field regularisation.
+Both batches inherit covariances from the virtual rays $\vb{\Sigma}_s$ for anti-aliasing as in ZipNeRF~\cite{campzipnerf2024}.

 \textbf{Directional Sampling:} Specularities at a surface are piecewise smooth, taking on the characteristics of what is being reflected.
 By sampling a point on a surface in a range of viewing directions and characterising the colour distribution, we can quantify how closely it matches the surface light field model introduced above.
 The directional batch $(\vb{x}_\phi, \vb{d}_\phi)$ samples at a single spatial location, but through a range of outward viewing angles: